Vidyapati (1937 film)

-Bidyapati is a 1937 Bengali biopic film directed by Debaki Bose for New Theatres.
+Bidyapati is a 1937 Bengali biopic film directed and co-written by Debaki Bose for New Theatres.
 It starred Pahari Sanyal as Vidyapati.
 His costars in the film were Kanan Devi, Prithviraj Kapoor, Chhaya Devi, Leela Desai, K. C. Dey and Kidar Sharma.
 The music was by R. C. Boral and lyrics by Kidar Sharma.
 Debaki Bose and Qazi Nazrul Islam wrote the story, screenplay and dialogues.
 The story is about the Maithili poet and Vaishnava saint Vidyapati.
 The songs of the film became popular and the lyrics though encapsulating Vidyapati's poetry were considered bold for its time.
-This however ensured the film garnered crowds at the theatres making it a big success of 1937.
+This ensured the film garnered crowds at the theatres making it a big success of 1937.

 Plot

-King Shiva Singha (Prithviraj Kapoor) and His queen Lakshmi (Chhaya Devi) invite the poet Vidyapati (Pahari Sanyal) to their palace.
+King Shiva Singha (Prithviraj Kapoor) and his queen Lakshmi (Chhaya Devi) invite the poet Vidyapati (Pahari Sanyal) to their palace.
 He arrives with his constant companion Anuradha (Kanan Devi).
 The queen finds herself getting attracted to Vidyapati’s poetry and falls in love with him.
 This causes great anguish to the king who in his distress abandons his responsibilities and turns to Anuradha.
-The troubled Queen decides to kill herself and when the Prime Minister gets to hear of it he encourages her as he feels that Vidyapati’s sensuous bold poetry has had a detrimental effect on the king.
+The troubled queen decides to kill herself and when the Prime Minister gets to hear of it he encourages her as he feels that Vidyapati’s sensuous bold poetry has had a detrimental effect on the king.
 The king, in the end, sends for his queen through Anuradha.
 He notices that she is lying there in the same position and starts crying realizing the queen is dead.
 Anuradha and Shiva try getting Lakshmi to get up without success.